12traits/ingestion-api-specs/source/index.html.md

 }
 ```

-Here you can get list of users that completed the survey while it's live.
-You can pass a ?page=x parameter, and each page contains maximum 500 users.
+Here you can get the list of users that completed the survey.
+You can use a ?page=x parameter, and each page contains maximum 500 users.
 This endpoint has a cache of one hour.